 Currently, the Bank’s largest programs support long-term macroeconomic and development planning, and the management of sustainable macroeconomic and fiscal policies.
 The scope of these programs includes reforming the business environment, promoting investment through support to skills development, and fostering a dynamic and entrepreneurial small business sector.
 Improving human capital is an integral part of WB programs as it provides needed synergy along the three sectors of health, education, and social protection.
 These programs are also aligned with GCC country strategies and development plans to address the implications of climate change, social inclusion (particularly in regard to gender), urban development and economic management, trade and competitiveness, governance, transport, energy, land management, and digital development.

-Supporting development efforts in the GCC has contributed to the Bank’s global experience in addressing development challenges in high and middle-income countries to deliver global public goods.
+Supporting the GCC countries has contributed to scaling up the Bank’s global experience of addressing challenges in high and middle-income countries, producing and customizing development knowledge, and delivering it as global public goods.

-The GCC Department is managed through three offices: a regional office in Riyadh headed by a Country Director, a country office in Kuwait, and a program unit at the World Bank Headquarters in Washington, D.C.
+The GCC department of the World Bank is managed by four offices: a regional office in Riyadh, Saudi Arabia, headed by a Country Director; a country office in Kuwait; a country office in Abu Dhabi; and a country management unit at the headquarters in Washington, D.C.